aletzo/tic-tac-toe-js/README.md

 * Then I decided to give Angular another try.
 I was worried about struggling with file permissions once again, but `ng new` worked with the first try (!).
 I had to spend some time to familiarize myself with the code structure and remove all unnecessary boilerplate junk.
 Then everything was as almost intuitive as Vue.js.
 I only had to do 2 searches online (for the mouse* events and ngClass).
 Everything was copied over from the Vue.js solution almost verbatim.

+* Then I gave a try to Svelte.
+It's almost as easy as Vue.js and almost as intuitive as Angular.
+Not clear how to handle the state efficiently.
+Also not clear how to structure the methods properly.

 How to install